MIT Sloan Acceptance Rate, Deconstructed

 Here’s a snapshot of the caliber of expertise on our SBC team.

-If you’d like to speak with one of our Principals about your MBA candidacy, please request a free analysis here.
+Finally, if you’d like to speak with one of our Principals about your MBA candidacy, please request a free analysis here.

 SBC’s star-studded consultant team is unparalleled.
 Our clients benefit from current intelligence that we receive from the former MBA Admissions Officers from Harvard HBS, Stanford GSB and every elite business program in the US and Europe.
 These MBA Admissions Officers have chosen to work exclusively with SBC.